ALKO HITCH FITTING

 (Hull)

 I Recently bought a Compass Kensington 2000/4, year 2000 in very good condition from a reputable dealer and took it on a trip of over 1000 miles over the Easter break.
 After about 750 miles I noticed that the overrun was not working properly and the caravan was bumping back and forth under braking, specially when stopping at lights and so on.
-On checking, I found that I could not move the slider overrun by hand even if I really pushed and pulled.
-I bought a grease gun and pumped as much as I could into the available nipples and it appears to have eased the problem, do you think I need to take any further action, your advice would be greatly appreciated.

 You have done the right thing by pumping it with grease.
 However, I would take it back to the dealer that you bought it from and ask them to have a look at it.
 Explain to them what happened and tell them you are not happy.
 Ask them to replace it if necessary.